NCATSTranslator/TranslatorTechnicalDocumentation/docs/development-guide/tutorials/workflows.md

 ### Step 5: Explore and Interpret Results

 The API response will also include details like the score of each drug-disease relationship, specific sentences from publications, and more.
 You can use this information to interpret which drugs are most relevant to neutropenia based on the scoring.

+## A more complicated example

+Here is an example that specifies a certain KP to call, overlays with additional information, and limits the number of results.